danielep71/VBA-DATETIMEPICKER/README.md

 ### `cDatePickerLabelHook.cls`

-cDatePickerLabelHook provides the lightweight WithEvents routing layer used by the DatePicker UserForm to handle Click and MouseMove events for runtime-created MSForms labels.
 Runtime-created MSForms labels do not expose normal UserForm event procedures.
 A WithEvents class is required to capture their Click and MouseMove events.

 It is responsible for:

 - click routing for runtime-created MSForms labels